josé dances

 Photo: Adrian Radford

+My first dance was in Minatitlán where I wore a customary outfit and learned to dance with a partner.
 Racine, WI introduced me to theater and improv explorations of dance as a way to communicate without words.
-Milwaukee (2009-2013) exposed the “late-dancer” with somatic, choreographic, and technical teachings while Chicago (2013-2016) provided opportunities to dance and choreograph professionally.
-Now, Minneapolis (2017-present) becomes a place where I focus on what exists and re-discover its significance to my art and life.
+Milwaukee (2009-2013) is where I had my first modern and ballet classes while learning somatic choreographic approaches, while Chicago (2013-2016) provided opportunities to dance and choreograph professionally.
+Now, Minneapolis (2017-present) becomes a place where I focus on what exists and re-discover its significance to who I am.

 Time.
 Space.
 Introspection.
 These motifs are my lens in navigating life.
 The spectrum between tension and calmness of who I am through my experiences informs the art I create.
 I reflect, dream, question, and challenge myself first in order to do so intentionally with others.
 This solo path sometimes seen as self-centered is my way of knowing who I am when I am with you — on and off the dance floor.